yordanivh/useful_providers_skill_map_tf/README.md

 Assuming that you are familiar with the concepts of IaC and have worked with Terraform tool in the past here is a bit of information about this repo.

+I am showing here how to use the providers `template_file` and `random_id`.

 We use the `random id` provider to assign a random id to the server it can be linked to the ami_id value of the created server by using keepers value.

-We also use the template file provider to which we give a shell script `setup.sh` and give it a value for a variable part of a template.
-This can be usefull when creating a many instances and providing names for each one for example.
+We also use the `template file` provider to which we give a shell script `setup.sh` and give it a value for a variable part of a template.
+This can be usefull when creating many instances and providing names for each one for example.

 In this case the template is a shell script setup.sh containing `echo "Deploying ${animal}"` `animal` variable could have different values assigned to it so the setup.sh script is used as a template.

 ## How to use this repo